image

 To study the Government and Law A Level Pathway you will need to have 5 GCSEs at Grade 5 or above.

 The Government and Law A Level Pathway will take you 2 years to complete.
-You will attend college at our Boston (Rochford) Campus 4 days per week.
+You will attend college for 4 days per week at our Rochford Campus in Boston.

 The Government and Law A Level Pathway is free, if you are under the age of 19 on 31 August of the year you start the course.

-Each one of the 3 A Levels that make up the Government and Law A Level Pathway is assessed individually:
+The Government and Law A Level Pathway is assessed through a mix of examinations and coursework.
+Each one of the 3 A Levels that form the Government and Law A Level Pathway is assessed individually:

 • A Level Law: 3 formal examinations